vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

     `--as-id` *ctid*
       Send the container with a different ID.

+    `--to-pool` *pool*
+      Select pool on the target node to send the container to.
+If not set, the target node uses its first available pool.

     `--clone`
       Do not move the container to *destination*, but clone it.